michael-collins/feeling-responsive/collections/_assignments/verb-noun-text.md

     link_style: new tab
     url: https://www.textures.com/
   title: Texture resources
-  content: 'Use these websites to find textures to apply to your model. '
+  content: Use these websites to find textures to apply to your model.
 - template: assignment-media-gallery
   block: assignment-h-media-gallery
   headline: Example render